Libertas365/Number-Converter/README.md

-# Number Converter
+# Number System Converter

-This is a Java-based Number Converter application that allows you to convert numbers between different bases such as binary, decimal, hexadecimal, and more.
+This is a Java-based Number System Converter application that allows you to convert numbers between different bases such as binary, decimal, hexadecimal, and more.
 The application supports conversions in both directions, making it a versatile tool for various numerical conversions.

 ## Features